Spring 2004 Enrollment Analysis Mesa College Summary

 Persistence of First-Time Freshmen

-In summary, analysis of census enrollment at Mesa College indicated an 8.1% enrollment increase and a 9.5% FTES increase in spring 2003 as compared to spring 2002; however, the enrollment of first-time freshman decreased by nearly 1%.
-The spring-to-spring and fall-to-spring persistence rates of first-time freshmen were also compared with data from the previous year.
-Results showed slightly higher persistence rates than those of spring 2002.
-Asian, Pacific Islander, and Latino freshmen had higher persistence rates than other ethnic groups.
+In summary, analysis of census enrollment at Mesa College indicated a 9% enrollment decrease and FTES essentially remained the same in spring 2004 as compared to spring 2003.
+Results showed slightly lower spring-to-spring persistence rate, and a relatively unchanged fall-to-spring persistence rate than those of spring 2003.
+The spring-to-spring persistence rates of the first-time freshmen were compared with data from the previous year.
+Results showed there were some changes from the previous year.
+Female freshmen had a higher persistence rate than males, and Asian freshmen persisted at a higher rate than other groups.